 And it is.
 The real problem is not walking 25 or 30km, it is doing this day after day.
 You discover if your boots really do fit if they don’t you learn very quickly how to repair the blisters on your feet.

 Apart from looking after your feet, the main challenge is to have your backpack as light as possible.
 The first time I walked the Camino my rucksack was 13kg at the start in St Jean; far too heavy.
 The next time I had the weight down to 6kg; walking was much easier and I was happier.
 Sometimes there are no washing machines, so you hand wash the clothes you wore for walking – I haven’t ever hand-washed clothes at home.

-Yes, people walk the Camino de Santiago for religious reasons.
+Yes, lots of people walk the Camino de Santiago for religious reasons.
 There are “holy years” on the Camino where the feast day of St James falls on a Sunday.
 During a holy year, the door of Forgiveness in Santiago Cathedral is opened.
 During a Holy Year, all pilgrims can have a plenary indulgence for the forgiveness of sins – this is dependant on certain conditions.
 The next holy year is not until 2021, however, 2016 has been declared the Holy Year of Mercy.
-During the previous Holy Years, the number of pilgrims on the route increases dramatically – expect the same this year.
+During the previous Holy Years, the number of pilgrims on the route increases dramatically.

 No matter your reasons for taking on the challenge of the Camino, most people thoroughly enjoy their Camino experience.
 I talked to almost strangers about subject matters that I wouldn’t discuss normally; others pilgrims were the same.
 Friendships build as you find yourself walking at the same pace as others; groups form that end up calling themselves a Camino family.
 For me, I was especially lucky as I met my wife to be there.